MIGarciaHernandez/MIGarciaHernandez/README.md

 - 👩‍🏫 Professor of Artificial Intelligence
 - 🔬 Research in Quantum Computing & AI
 - 🎓 PhD in Physics
-- 🎓 PhD in Quantum Programming
+- 🎓 PhD in Quantum Programming (on going)

 ---